cocos/cocos-docs/en/editor/publish/native-options.md

 ### By the Editor

-Click the **Make** button on the **Build Task** window to enter the compile process, if the template chooses the **default** source code engine, this compilation process will take a long time.
+Click the **Make** button on the **Build Task** window to enter the compile process.
 When the compilation is successful, it will prompt:

 `make package YourProjectBuildPath success!`